Temporary Conditions and Injuries

 3. If you anticipate challenges in the classroom or with coursework:

-Speak with your professor first.
-The Office of Accessible Education and Student Support may be able to help arrange additional supports, if necessary.
-Please review the Temporary Conditions & Injuries: Possible Supports list and contact Accessible Education at firstname.lastname@example.org or 207-786-6222.
+Once you’ve spoken with your professors and the Health Center get in touch with the Office of Accessible Education and Student Support who may be able to help arrange additional supports, if necessary.
+Contact Accessible Education at firstname.lastname@example.org or 207-786-6222.

 4. If physical access is an anticipated issue: